Dolphin v1.0 Technical Report: Introduction

-To support model development, we curated a large-scale multimodal ultrasound dataset containing over 2 million high-quality samples sourced from medical textbooks, public ultrasound repositories, general multimodal data, and knowledge-distilled synthetic data.
-This diverse and extensive dataset underpins the models’ robustness and clinical adaptability.
-Additionally, we propose the Dolphin Ultrasound Data Protocol (DUDP), a standardized data interface that unifies and formalizes a wide range of ultrasound tasks, laying the groundwork for future research and development in this domain.
+Medical ultrasound understanding requires precise perception of visual features, along with sophisticated reasoning to interpret dynamic, operator-dependent imaging and derive clinically meaningful conclusions.
+However, most existing multimodal medical models treat ultrasound tasks in isolation and focus primarily on perceptual accuracy, neglecting the development of systematic reasoning capabilities.
+Moreover, the scarcity of real-world diagnostic reasoning data in clinical settings poses a significant barrier to training models with robust medical reasoning skills.
+Recognizing these challenges, we introduce Dolphin, a general-purpose multimodal ultrasound understanding model capable of jointly interpreting ultrasound images, videos, dynamic scanning sequences, and associated clinical text.
+By leveraging a three-stage training framework with hybrid reasoning, Dolphin achieves deep cognitive capabilities in ultrasound analysis.

-In our work, we first unify a wide range of complex ultrasound tasks by abstracting them into four core task categories: classification, detection, regression, and generation.
-To effectively train the model, we employ a progressive three-stage training strategy, which simultaneously emphasizes the model's generalization capability and medical understanding.
-Furthermore, we incorporate large-scale reinforcement learning based on ultrasound data, endowing the model with advanced reasoning abilities for complex diagnostic scenarios.
+To support model development, we curate a large-scale multimodal ultrasound dataset containing over 2 million high-quality samples sourced from medical textbooks, public repositories, clinical guidelines, and synthetic data.
+Additionally, we propose the Dolphin Ultrasound Data Protocol (DUDP), a standardized data interface that unifies and formalizes a wide range of ultrasound tasks, unifying ultrasound tasks into four categories: classification, detection, regression, and generation.

-The experimental results indicate that our model outperforms all compared methods across the eight diverse ultrasound tasks defined in the U2-Bench benchmark.
-It achieves superior performance on a wide range of tasks, including disease diagnosis, organ detection, and medical report generation, demonstrating robustness and generalization capability in both low-level perception and high-level reasoning.
-Notably, our model achieves a U2-Bench score of 0.5835, significantly surpassing the second-best performing model, Gemini-2.5 Pro, which scores 0.2968.
-This result establishes a new state of the art in ultrasound-based multimodal modeling.
+To effectively train a medical ultrasound language model with strong generalization and diagnostic reasoning capabilities, we adopt a progressive three-stage training strategy.
+The first stage leverages post-training on mixture of ultrasound-specific and general-domain data to build both medical foundation and broad language understanding.
+The second stage focuses on instruction tuning with multi-turn dialogues and deep-reasoning tasks, enhancing the model’s ability to engage in complex clinical discussions and perform step-by-step analysis.
+The final stage introduces UARPO, a reinforcement learning method guided by Ultrasound Answer Reward (UAR), which combines assessment of formatted answers and alignment with true diagnostic outcomes.